 Business school, sometimes called “b-school” or “biz school,” is a popular option for many students.
 If you can’t wait to begin collaborating with your peers on a great start-up idea, seriously consider this option!
-The tools you learn in business school will give you a launching pad to dive in.
+The tools you learn in these programs will give you a launching pad to dive in.
 So, if the process of managing a team and running a business appeals to you, then this could be just the ticket.
 Without further ado, let’s get down to business!

 What do they teach you in business school?